wlkdx/Nexus_BootMenu/README.md

   ▄▄▄▄▄▄▄      NEXUS-BOOT v1.0
  █ ▄▄▄▄▄ █     Over-The-Cable Injector
  █ █   █ █
- █ █▄▄▄█ █     Custom BIOS for M5StickS3
+ █ █▄▄▄█ █     Custom Bootloader for M5StickS3
  █▄▄▄▄▄▄▄█
 ```

-A custom BIOS and app launcher for the **M5StickS3** (ESP32-S3).
-Store multiple firmware images on the device, pick one from a menu, launch it — and hold a button to return to the BIOS at any time.
+A custom BootLoader and app launcher for the **M5StickS3** (ESP32-S3).
+Store multiple firmware images on the device, pick one from a menu, launch it — and hold a button to return to the Bootloader at any time.
 Works with any `.bin` file, no modification required.

 ---